hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

 ## Setup your system

-### node.js v6.x
+### node.js

-To serve the challenge's index.html page and for additional tasks you may need (section [Requirements](#requirements), steps 6. and 7.), we recommend you use [node.js](https://nodejs.org) v6.x.
-In case you want to manage several node versions on your machine, we recommend [nvm](https://github.com/creationix/nvm) for Mac/*nix and [nodist](https://github.com/marcelklehr/nodist) for Windows.
+To automatically serve the challenge's index.html page and for additional tasks you may need (section [Requirements](#requirements), steps 6. and 7.), we recommend you use [node.js](https://nodejs.org) v8.x but any other recent (>=6.0.0) version should be fine also.
+In case you want to manage several node versions on your machine, we recommend [nvm](https://github.com/creationix/nvm) for Mac/*nix and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows.

 ### Install NPM packages and run dev

 Once you have node.js installed, open up your OS's Terminal/Bash application, change into the root folder of the challenge (where the file `package.json` is located) and run `npm install`.

-After all NPM packages installed successfully, you should run `npm run dev`).
-It will open a browser tab with src/index.html running in http://localhost:8080/.
+After all NPM packages installed successfully it will open a browser tab with src/index.html running in http://localhost:8080/ (if you can't see that tab in your browser try running `npm run dev`).

 ## The challenge